Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L1/pca/pca.rst

 - Solve n-by-n covariance matrix for its n-by-n eigen-vectors (:math:`V`) and n eigen-values (:math:`D`)
 - Sort the eigen-values from largest to smallest and then select the top :math:`N` eigen-values and their corresponding eigen-vectors.

-Once the process is completed there are several outputs available from the library:
+Once the process is completed, there are several outputs available from the library:

 - **ExplainedVariance**: This is a vector `N` wide which corresponds to the selected sorted eigen-values.
 - **Components**: These are the `N` eigen-vectors associated with the selected eigen-values of the original matrix.
-- **LoadingsMatrix**: The loadings matrix represent the weigths associated to each original variable when calculating the principal components.
+- **LoadingsMatrix**: The loadings matrix represent the weights associated to each original variable when calculating the principal components.
 It can be computed as follows:

 .. math::
     Loadings=Components*\sqrt{ExplainedVariance^T}

 .. note::
     Due to the arbitrary sign of eigen-vectors, them being implementation dependent, calculations of the loadings matrix could return inverted values in a non-deterministic way.
-    To avoid that, we use the same convention as matlab, where the sign for the first element of each eigen-vector must be positive, multiplying the whole vector by :math:`-1` otherwise.
+    To avoid that, use the same convention as matlab, where the sign for the first element of each eigen-vector must be positive, multiplying the whole vector by :math:`-1` otherwise.

 Below is a diagram of the internal implementation of PCA: